Haroenv/modal/README.md

 var modal = require('modal');
 ```

-In terms of CSS you have to decide whether you reference the CSS file as described above or use a tool like [parcelify](https://www.npmjs.com/package/parcelify) to bundle the CSS.
+In terms of CSS you have to decide whether you reference the CSS file, which is in the `node_modules` folder or use a tool like [parcelify](https://www.npmjs.com/package/parcelify) to bundle the CSS.

 # Used by